full-spectrum/neo4clj/README.md

 |   1.0.0  |  1.10.0 |             1.7.2 |        3.5.x |

+## Acknowledgements

+This project has been inspired by the work of two other projects listed below.

+Neocons by Michael Klishin (https://github.com/michaelklishin/neocons) neo4j-clj by Christian Betz (https://github.com/gorillalabs/neo4j-clj)

 ## License

 Copyright (C) 2019 Claus Engel-Christensen, Jacob Emcken, and the Full Spectrum team.